 The Santos Women’s Tour returned bigger and better than ever in 2017, as a race with international status granted by the world’s governing body, the UCI.
 The Santos Women’s Tour sees elite international women competing alongside the best of the Australian women’s teams in the Subaru National Road Series.

 The Santos Tour Down Under visits some of South Australia’s spectacular beaches, world-famous wine regions and historic country towns before the finale on the streets of Adelaide.

-The elite of world cycling such as Cadel Evans, Marcel Kittel, Andy Schleck and Andre Greipel have all come to South Australia to conquer the roads of the Santos Tour Down Under.
-In 2017, the world's top cyclists will once again be back to stamp their authority on the new season.
+The elite of world cycling such as Peter Sagan, Cadel Evans, Marcel Kittel, Andy Schleck and Andre Greipel have all come to South Australia to conquer the roads of the Santos Tour Down Under alongside Australia’s best.
+In 2018, the world's top cyclists will once again be back to stamp their authority on the new season.

-In 2016 the Santos Tour Down Under saw 795,0000 spectators line the roads of South Australia to watch Australian hero Simon Gerrans of Orica-GreenEDGE take victory for the third time in his career, with more than 39,000 visitors from interstate and overseas.
-The event generated $49.6m in revenue for the state’s economy and contributed to many communities across the state.
+In 2017 the Santos Tour Down Under saw 840,000 spectators line the roads of South Australia to watch Australian cycling hero Richie Porte of the BMC Racing Team take overall victory, with more than 43,000 visitors from interstate and overseas traveling just to see the event.
+The event generated $56.5 M in economic impact for the state’s economy and contributing to many communities across the state.

-Next year's Santos Tour Down Under is looking to be just as exciting with new race stages and a wide range of associated events from 14-22 January 2017.
+Next year's Santos Tour Down Under is looking to be just as exciting as we celebrate 20 years of history from 13-21 January 2018.